Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 As a general rule, the petitioner must file their I-130 petition along with supporting documents.
 Some of the typically required documents include:

 You can file the I-130 form online or by mail.
-To file online, you need to create a U.S.C.I.S. account first, and then you can fill it out and submit it.
+To file online, you need to create a USCIS account first.
+To create an account, you would need to provide your email address and create a password.
+After that, you will receive a confirmation code in your emails; use it to activate the USCIS online account.

 If you create an account with the U.S.C.I.S., you can track the status and progress of your application online.
 You can also check with the U.S.C.I.S. online tool.
 All you need is your case receipt number, which you will get after filing your petition.
 Then, the system will let you know the progress of your application and if you are required to take any next steps.